Medical School Application Process 2025: How to Prepare

 How long does it take schools to evaluate applications?
 Medical schools evaluate applications in mid-to-late July at the earliest.
 Some schools may have a more extended timeline — they may not even look at your application until August.
 Some schools want to get a batch of applications before they start looking at them.

 Because your medical education is so important, admissions teams carefully comb through your application.
-They want to make sure you’ve done your prerequisite coursework, participated in good extracurricular activities, and that you have the support of mentors.
+They want to make sure you have your prerequisite coursework, good extracurricular activities, the support of mentors, as well as whether your goals, personality, and demeanor align with their organization.

 Read Next: How to Successfully Reapply to Medical School and Get a “Yes!”

-Early decision programs can position you for a faster acceptance — with an offer by October 1st — but they also have some drawbacks (primarily that you can’t apply anywhere else until a decision is made).
-The deadline for all application materials at AAMC participating schools this cycle is August 1st, 2024.
-EDPs may also have additional admission requirements.
+Early decision (ED) programs can position you for a faster acceptance with an offer by October 1st, but they also have some drawbacks.
+Primarily, you can’t apply anywhere else until a decision is made.

-You can check out AAMC participating schools’ admission requirements using the MSAR database.
+The application deadline for ED-participating schools this cycle is August 1st.
+ED programs may also have additional admission requirements.
+You can check out AAMC (Association of American Medical Colleges) participating schools’ admission requirements using the MSAR database.

 Bottom Line